dini-ag-kim/service-ontology/service.md

 [providedBy]: #providedBy

 Relates a [Service] instance that is **provided by** a [ServiceProvider] instance to this service provider.
+In most cases this property can be used interchangeable with [schema:provider].

     service:providedBy a owl:ObjectProperty ;
         rdfs:label "providedBy"@en ;
         rdfs:domain service:Service ;
         rdfs:range service:ServiceProvider ;
         owl:inverseOf service:provides ;
+        rdfs:seeAlso schema:provider ;
         rdfs:isDefinedBy <> .

 ## consumes